 Certificate of Financial Responsibility

-If a driver has previously displayed high-risk or dangerous driving behavior, such as a DUI or reckless driving, they may be required to complete a Certificate of Financial Responsibility when they go to obtain auto insurance.
+Suppose a driver has previously displayed high-risk or dangerous driving behavior, such as a DUI or reckless driving.
+In that case, they may be required to complete a Certificate of Financial Responsibility when they go to obtain auto insurance.
 With auto insurance companies, these are known as SR-22/SR-44 forms.
-Once the driver has obtained a quote from the company, they will begin the process of completing the form.
+Once the driver has received a quote from the company, they will begin the process of completing the form.
 Typically, the insurance company will file the form on behalf of the driver for a fee.